 The release from liability form

-Employers who offer severance packages usually offer to pay the worker a week’s salary for every year they worked.
-They may sound attractive – especially to workers who have been with a company for 20- or 30 years.
-When employers offer the severance package though, they usually require that the employee sign a release from liability document too.
-The release from liability form means that the worker forfeits his/her right to file a claim against the employer for any reason.
+Employers who offer severance packages usually offer to pay the you a week’s salary for every year that you worked.
+They may sound attractive – especially if you have been with a company for 20- or 30 years.
+When employers offer the severance package though, they usually require that you sign a release from liability document too.
+The release from liability form means that you forfeit your right to file a claim against the employer for any reason.

 Workers have many types of claims that employers may be responsible for.
 These claims include:

 - Failure to pay overtime pay and other work benefits that have accrued

 - Failure to pay for vacation days the employee earned

 - Discrimination claims.
 Employers cannot fire, fail to promote, or fail to provide work advance opportunities based on a person’s race, color, national origin, sex, or religion.
 Generally, Orange County employers also can’t fail to hire someone based on their age (if over 40), a disability, pregnancy, or sexual orientation.